ggggg111/DIP-FDU-Project1/README.md

 ## Releases

-The latest releases can be viewed [here](https://github.com/nngg11/DIP-FDU-Project1/releases).
+The latest releases can be downloaded [here](https://github.com/nngg11/DIP-FDU-Project1/releases).

 ## Respository